ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - leave_server: Makes the bot leave a server ID of your choice.
 (R)

+- leave_all_servers: Makes the bot leaves all servers it is in.

 - list_all_servers: Lists all servers the bot is in

 - send_message: Makes the bot send a message in the same channel or any channel ID.
 (R)